GigaOM/go-roles/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Utility WP plugin for importing/exporting widget configuration
+Utility plugin to allow filterable definition of custom roles and their capabilities.

 == Description ==

-WordPress plugin to allow filterable definition of custom roles and their capabilities.

 This plugin provides a framework for allowing filterable definition of your own roles.
 This will require code to be written in order for this plugin to show any new functionality.